trappify/hv_local/custom_components/homevolt/README.md

 ## Local testing

 When developing in this repository, the devcontainer-managed Home Assistant instance bind-mounts this folder directly into `/config/custom_components/homevolt` (see `docker-compose.yml`).
 Restart Home Assistant (`python3 scripts/ha_manager.py restart`) after making changes so the container reloads the updated code.

+## Tips for use

+- Use `binary_sensor.homevolt_problem` for alerting/automations: it turns on if any warning or error is active.
+- Check `sensor.homevolt_health` for severity (`ok`/`warning`/`error`/`unknown`) and counts in attributes.
+- Per-subsystem problem sensors (diagnostic) help narrow down which area is affected; see the Homevolt device page to review subsystem-specific active items.